 Types of assessment

-The Health Assessment Advisory Service provides different methods of assessment which may be dependent on your health condition or disability.
+The Health Assessment Advisory Service (HAAS) provides different methods of assessment which may be dependent on your health condition or disability.
+HAAS is provided on behalf of the Department for Work and Pensions (DWP) in South West and South Central England by Serco.

 These are face-to-face assessments, telephone assessments, or video assessments.

-Please contact us if you would like to change your method of assessment and we can discuss alternative arrangements.
+Please visit the Serco Getting in touch page if you would like to change your method of assessment or have any other questions and we can discuss alternative arrangements.

 More information on what to expect at each type of assessment is provided below.